SpaceG/spaceg.github.io/_posts/2015-02-26-virtual-servers-for-start-ups-digital-ocean.markdown

-last week we were in search of virtual servers.for our new Start Up.
+Last Week we were in search of Virtual Servers. for our new Start Up.
 There are many good Host - Providers.
 In the End we decide it for Digital Ocean.
 There are really good Virtual Servers up for Web Developers etc. Over 400,000 developers have deployed to Digital Ocean Cloud.
 [Digital Oceans](https://www.digitalocean.com/)